hanskamin/predicting-logics-lyrics/README.md

   + `pickle`
   + `random`

+**Future Updates:**
+  + Use a recurrent neural network instead of a Markov chain.
+  + Figure out how to generate lines that consistently rhyme with each other.

 Please don't hesitate to either reach out to me or make pull requests with revisions to make this implementation better!